tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 On receiving a credential and a certificate chain, the client validates the certificate chain and matches the end-entity certificate to the server's expected identity following its normal procedures.
 It then takes the following additional steps:

-* Verify that the current time is within the validity interval of the credential.
+* Verify that the current time is within the validity interval of the credential and that the credential's time to live is no more than 7 days.
 * Use the public key in the server's end-entity certificate to verify the signature on the credential.
 * Use the public key in the credential to verify a signature provided in the handshake.
 That is the CertificateVerify message in TLS 1.3 or ServerKeyExchange in 1.2.
-* Verify that the certificate has the correct extensions that allow the use of Delegated credentials.
+* Verify that the certificate has the DelegationUsage extension, which permits the use of Delegated credentials.

-Clients that receive Delegated credentials that are valid for more than 7 days MUST terminate the connection with an "illegal_parameter" alert.
+If one or more of these criteria are not met, then the Delegated credential is invalid.
+Clients that receive Delegated credentials that are invalid MUST terminate the connection with an "illegal_parameter" alert.

 # Delegated Credentials